-The global food industry, a complex amalgam of producers, brokers, processors, logistics firms, wholesalers, distribution centers and retailers, faces unprecedented pressure.
+The perishables supply chain is a complex amalgam of producers, brokers, processors, logistics firms, wholesalers, distribution centers and retailers — and it’s facing unprecedented pressure.
 As the planet’s population grows, the industry struggles with rising complexity, regulation, data silos, ecosystem stress, and fraud.

-Even in 2020, food imports continue to rely on paper records and fax machines, while in developed markets, data that could create significant efficiencies remains locked within disparate databases.
-And when foodborne illness triggers a recall, the forensic research required to identify and stop sickness takes weeks or even months.
+Even today, perishable imports continue to rely on paper records and fax machines, while in developed markets, data that could create significant efficiencies remains locked within disparate databases.
+And when food-borne illness triggers a recall, the forensic research required to identify and stop sickness takes weeks or even months.

 Simply, this is a data problem.

-The system is handcuffed by its own economics and risk aversion.
 Razor-thin margins discourage innovations that would lead to radical efficiencies.
-In the meantime, the outdated data environment contributes to us sending $1T of food directly from farms to landfills.
+In the meantime, the outdated data environment contributes to us sending $1T of perishable food alone directly from farms to landfills.

 This is the Transparent Path opportunity.

-Creating the most trusted, transparent and collaborative supply chain for food.
+To create the most trusted, transparent and collaborative supply chain platform.

-We are a team of commercial, operational and technology executives who care deeply about reducing food waste, food risk, and food insecurity.
+We are a team of commercial, operational and technology executives who care deeply about reducing waste, risk, and insecurity.

 Active in food- and health-related causes in our community, we are driven to bring our skills, experience, passion and focus to this issue, to scale our collective impact to feed a growing planet, more safely and more efficiently.